reath-id/reuse-standard/v0.1-alpha/standard/2: cycle/Readme.md

 Reuse cycles are unique depending on the asset and the reuse model amoungst other variables.
 Any reuse.id dataset should be fully self describing, including the reuse cycle itself.

-The cycle is made up of "Activities" which mark the movment of the reusable asset through each step in the cycle.
+The cycle is made up of "Activities" which mark the movement of the reusable asset through each step in the cycle.

 - [ ] **TODO**: diagram of example cycle here

-Each Activity can have one or more following Activities, that define how the reusable asset moves through the cycle.
+Each Activity can have one or more following Activities.
+These define how the reusable asset moves through the cycle.

 The data may include explicit activities for when an asset joins or leaves the reuse cycle.